One-loop off-shell amplitudes from classical equations of motion: Introduction

 In between on-shell and off-shell methods, the Berends-Giele (BG) currents \cite{Berends:1987me} stand out for their elegant and recursive character.
 Simply put, BG currents represent tree-level amplitudes with one off-shell leg, which are naturally interpreted as branches of higher-point trees.
 Even more interesting is the fact that the BG prescription can be used to compute quantum effects.
 Indeed, one-loop integrands are obtained by sewing tree-level amplitudes with two off-shell legs.
 Following this idea, the matter contribution to one-loop amplitudes in QCD was computed in \cite{Mahlon:1993si} by making an on-shell matter leg of the BG current off-shell.
 This construction, however, cannot be easily extended to gluon loops because of the gauge symmetry: lifting the on-shell condition in gauge fields is a non-trivial task.
 In this case, a concrete solution has only recently been found in \cite{Wu:2021exa}, following an extensive procedure using graphic rules in pure Yang-Mills.
+Numerical recursions for one-loop integrands are also known in the literature, see e.g. \cite{vanHameren:2009vq,Actis:2012qn}.

 We would like to offer a fresh perspective on this subject, and show how to obtain quantum \textit{off-shell} currents via classical equations of motion \cite{footnote-intro}.
 The key ingredient is the perturbiner \cite{Rosly:1996vr,Rosly:1997ap}, a well-known method to recursively obtain Berends-Giele currents via formal multiparticle solutions of the field equations.
-The perturbiner method has proven to be a versatile technique to compute tree level amplitudes in different theories \cite{Mafra:2015gia,Lee:2015upy,Mafra:2015vca,Mafra:2016ltu,Mafra:2016mcc,Mizera:2018jbh,Garozzo:2018uzj,Lopez-Arcos:2019hvg,Gomez:2020vat,Guillen:2021mwp,Gomez:2021shh,Ben-Shahar:2021doh,Escudero:2022zdz}.
+The perturbiner method has proven to be a versatile technique to compute tree level amplitudes in different theories \cite{Mafra:2015gia,Lee:2015upy,Mafra:2015vca,Mafra:2016ltu,Mafra:2016mcc,Mizera:2018jbh,Garozzo:2018uzj,Lopez-Arcos:2019hvg,Gomez:2020vat,Guillen:2021mwp,Gomez:2021shh,Ben-Shahar:2021doh,Escudero:2022zdz,Cho:2021nim}.
 What we propose, instead, is to view it as a generator of off-shell tree-level diagrams.
 This is achieved via multiparticle ansatze that solve the interacting part of the field equations, while leaving single-particle states off-shell.
 The standard notion of Berends-Giele currents is then generalised to a fully off-shell version.
 In turn, we are able to define a consistent sewing procedure to recursively generate one-loop off-shell currents, dubbed \emph{one-loop pre-integrand}s.

 In this letter we focus on color-ordered theories, having the bi-adjoint scalar and Yang-Mills theories as working examples.
 The sewing procedure has to be supplied by a \emph{cyclic completion}, which is neatly implemented using the multi-index structure of the one-loop pre-integrands.
 It restores the cyclicity of the partial amplitude while solving the combinatorial challenge of the Feynman approach.
 We start by illustrating the construction in the bi-adjoint scalar theory with the derivation of the off-shell recursion and the one-loop integrands.
 In Yang-Mills we first perform the gauge-fixing of the action with the introduction of Fadeev-Popov ghosts.
 We then extend the previous analysis to ghost loop contributions, finally proposing the full $n$-point one-loop integrand with off-shell external gluons.